angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 In the weeks leading to the event I didn't feel like testing much.
-As I said earlier, I didn't enjoy the online metagame very much and the decks that I used to play to take breaks from combo where all unplayable thanks to Initiative.
+As I said earlier, I didn't enjoy the online metagame very much and the decks that I used to play to take breaks from combo were all unplayable thanks to Initiative.
 Then came :card[Mercurial Spelldancer].
 While the card is not ideal in Doomsday, it's a ton of fun.
 I updated my {U}{B} Doomsday w/transformational SB into midrange and jammed a bunch of leagues, getting multiple 4-1's with it.
-As someone with an unhealty habit of prioritizing card draw over actively trying to win the game, (Doishy's editor comments, "Looking at you Marcus!")
+As someone with an unhealthy habit of prioritizing card draw over actively trying to win the game, (Doishy's editor comments, "Looking at you Marcus!")
 Spelldancer was exactly what I needed to keep myself interested in Legacy.
 I wish I had taken screenshots of the time I cast a :card[Preordain] with triple active